opencomputeproject/OCP-Security-SAFE/Documentation/framework.md

       non-volatile storage media.
     * **Critical Assets**: A listing of all security-impacting assets within the firmware, and the corresponding Confidentiality, Integrity and Availability requirements for each.
-Examples of critical assets may include secret keys, the fuse config, or configuration data residing in external flash.
+Examples of critical assets may include secret keys, the fuse configuration, or any configuration data residing in external flash.

 The SAFE program defines 3 security review scopes.
 These scopes increase the complexity of attacks in the threat model.
 It is expected that devices will have reviews done with different review scopes.
 For example, a CPU may have a scope 3